 Because of this threat, organizations need to ensure their machine learning algorithms can pull data and learn from real-world, centralized data hubs.
 A Zendesk survey found only 22% of business leaders felt their organization shared data well, which indicates there are still pervasive shortcomings in data management and data warehouse creation (both of which are foundational to a good AI strategy).

 This can result in calamity for different sectors.
-In the healthcare payor space, this may result in incorrect conclusions about medical claims or chatbots which provide members with incorrect answers.
+In the healthcare payor space, this may result in incorrect conclusions about medical claims or agents which provide members with incorrect answers.
 For financial services, this could result in automation issues ranging from confusing or contradictory loan denial explanations to late or invalid payments.

 Either your own data stewards or trusted data governance consulting services need to be proactive about breaking data silos and unifying disparate sources.
 That’s only part of the equation.

-Organizations also need to verify that the data quality is impeccable before submitting it to AI, especially with the supervised learning approach.
+Organizations also need to verify that the data quality is impeccable before submitting it to AI, especially with supervised learning approach.
 The reason being?
-Human error can pollute the results as much as generic AI-generated data points.
+Human error can pollute the results as much generic AI-generated data points.

 MIT researchers found that errors can occur in the process of trying to label images for better categorization and meta data management.
 End users might misinterpret data points or lack standardized labels which can skew the results.
 Unfortunately, these programs are not astute enough to identify errors or omissions in the benchmark datasets, carrying misperceptions through to the end.